Job Description for an Office Manager

 Office Manager Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook is stable for individuals seeking employment as office managers (www.bls.gov).
-Available job openings for office managers and administrative supervisors were projected to increase by 11% between 2008 and 2018.
-Employers may favor candidates who have proficiency in office technologies like computer networking devices.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of administrative services managers, also called business office managers, is expected to increase by 12% between 2012 and 2022 (www.bls.gov).
+Employers may favor candidates proficient in office technologies like computer networking devices.

 Education Requirements for Office Managers